Atlantia’s M&A treasure chest has use-by date

-MILAN (Reuters Breakingviews) - Atlantia’s road trip is taking a brighter turn.
+MILAN, June 30 (Reuters Breakingviews) - Atlantia’s (ATL.MI) road trip is taking a brighter turn.
 The infrastructure group controlled by the Benetton family is due to receive 8 billion euros of cash from the forced sale of its trouble-hit Italian motorway unit.
 M&A should not be the only option.

 For Chief Executive Carlo Bertazzo, hunting for acquisitions makes a pleasant change.
 The 13 billion euro company has spent three years in a bitter fight with Rome following the fatal collapse of a Genoa viaduct.
 The saga, which knocked a third off its market value, ended after Atlantia agreed to sell its 88% stake in domestic toll road operator Autostrade per l’Italia (ASPI) to a consortium led by Italy’s sovereign fund.